data-tangles/band-resources/README.md

     ```

 ## CI/CD
 This repository uses GitHub Actions for continuous integration and deployment.
-The workflows are defined in the [workflows](http://_vscodecontentref_/3) directory.
+The workflows are defined in the [workflows](./.github/workflows) directory.

 ### Workflows
+- **cloudflare_terraform.yml**: CI/CD pipeline for running Cloudflare Terraform deployment.
-- **terraform.yml**: CI/CD pipeline for running Terraform deployment.
+- **digital_ocean_terraform.yml**: CI/CD pipeline for running Digital Ocean Terraform deployment.

 ## Contributing
 We welcome contributions to this repository.
 If you have an idea for a new feature or have found a bug, please open an issue or submit a pull request.